JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 the audio does not allow us to conclude whether the entire sentence is rising or falling in intonation.

+The intonation of the entire sentence is rising. ✅

 <audio controls>
     <source src="samples/openai_intonation_2.wav" type="audio/wav">
 </audio>